Inboxen/Inboxen/docs/settings.rst

 ^^^^^^^^^^^^^^^^^^^
 *Default value: 5*

-This is the number of times people can attempt to login before receiving a cooldown (the amount of time for the cooldown is dictated by ``login_attempt_cooloff``).
+This is the number of times people can attempt to login before receiving a cool down (the amount of time for the cool down is dictated by ``login_attempt_cooloff``).

 register_limit_window
 ^^^^^^^^^^^^^^^^^^^^^